Dreamscape315/Subscription-Manager/README.md

 1. **The target of subconverter in this project is default as 'clash', other targets are not supported yet.**
 2. **When your base URL is not HTTPS, you are unable to use copy link button.**

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Powered by Flask-Admin, Subconverter, and Flask.